The Grasshopper (horse)

+Background

 The Grasshopper, foaled in Ireland under the name "Copper Coin," was by the little Thoroughbred Tutor, who was known as a producer of show jumpers and eventers.
 He was first purchased by Col. Joe Dudgeon as a ride for his son, Ian.
-Ian Dudgeon took the horse to the top, competing him in the 1956 Olympic Games in Stockholm, where they had a clear cross-country round but were eliminated for missing a flag.
+Ian Dudgeon competing The Grasshopper in the 1956 Olympic Games in Stockholm, where they had a clear cross-country round but were eliminated for missing a flag.

+United States eventing career

 Grasshopper was then sold to Mrs. John Galvin, who shipped him to her ranch in Santa Barbara, California.
 Mrs. Calvin invited the United States Eventing Team to her ranch to train two years later, and Michael Page was assigned to ride Grasshopper.
 The pair had an excellent career, with an individual gold in both the 1959 Pan American Games in Chicago and the 1963 Pan Am Games in São Paulo, Brazil.
-They continued their career with the Rome Olympics in 1960 and the 1964 Tokyo Olympics, the latter in which Grasshopper was on the silver medal team.
+They continued their career with the 1960 Summer Olympics and the 1964 Tokyo Olympics, the latter in which Grasshopper was on the silver medal team.

 The little horse is most known to be one of only five horses in the sport to have competed in six or more CCIOs (Official International Team Competitions).
 He shares this honor with another great American horse, Kilkenny, as well as three British horses: The Poacher, Random Light and Priceless.